Edwardsburg author featured in recent 'Chicken Soup for the Soul' edition - Leader Publications

 EDWARDSBURG — Edwardsburg resident Debra Inglefield, 61, did not choose Mippy, her large, long-haired black cat.
 He chose her.

-On an April afternoon in 2012, Mippy, who had just been chased out of Northside Childhood Development Center, hopped in Inglefield’s Mercury Milan engine compartment.
+On an April afternoon in 2012, Mippy, who had just been chased out of Northside Middle School in Elkhart, hopped in Inglefield’s Mercury Milan engine compartment.
 Unaware, Inglefield hopped in the driver’s seat, turned on the engine and drove away, attending several appointments throughout the day.
 About 12 hours and 70 miles later, Inglefield was back at her home on Christiana Lake before she heard a soft mewing from underneath her hood.

 Startled to find an unscathed cat inside her car, Inglefield took Mippy inside, where he has remained for the last eight years.